tiennou/Tank-Auth/README.md

 Custom Registration Fields
 --------------------------

 Before you add any custom registration fields, make sure you've created a field for it in the `user_profiles` table.
-That's where your user's data will be saved.
+That's where your user's data will be transferred once they've been activated.
 Do this and the sky won't fall on your head.

 Assign custom fields using the `$config['registration_fields']` array.